NewGuy20-dev/dragon-buddy-finds-places/replit.md

 ## Overview

-This is a modern full-stack web application that helps users discover places like hotels, restaurants, and landmarks using AI-powered recommendations.
+This is a modern full-stack web application that helps users discover places like hotels, restaurants, and landmarks using Gemini AI-powered recommendations.
 The app features a React frontend with a Node.js/Express backend, using PostgreSQL for data storage and Drizzle ORM for database operations.
+Place cards are clickable and open directly in Google Maps for navigation.

 ## User Preferences